IEP Modifications in Utah: Accommodations vs. Modifications

 What is the difference between accommodations and modifications in a Utah IEP?

 In Utah, modifications are changes to the curriculum content, expectations, or performance standards for a student with a disability, distinct from accommodations that maintain the same learning standards while providing access support.
 The IEP must document program modifications under Utah Admin.
-Code R277-750-201 and must explain the extent to which the student will not participate with nondisabled peers in the regular class and in extracurricular and other nonacademic activities (34 CFR 300.320(a)(5)).
+Code R277-750-2(2) and must explain the extent to which the student will not participate with nondisabled peers in the regular class and in extracurricular and other nonacademic activities (34 CFR 300.320(a)(5)).
+Under Utah Code § 53E-7-207(3), an LEA may provide special education in the least restrictive environment as determined by the IEP team, regardless of whether other students in the class are eligible students — this means placement with modifications in general education is explicitly authorized.
 For statewide assessments, students who require modifications to content standards may be eligible to take the DLM alternate assessment if the IEP team determines the student has significant cognitive disabilities and cannot participate in the RISE assessment even with accommodations.
-Utah Code § 53G-6-702 governs diploma requirements; students with disabilities who complete all IEP requirements but do not meet standard diploma requirements may receive a certificate of completion, but a certificate of completion — unlike a standard diploma — does not terminate FAPE eligibility.
-Students remain eligible through age 22 if they have not received a regular diploma.
+The USBE Utah Accessibility, Accommodations, and Participation Policy (updated annually) defines which modifications are available and their implications for assessment scoring.
+Utah Code § 53E-7-201(3)(b) establishes that an eligible student who has not received a regular high school diploma is entitled to FAPE; students with disabilities who complete all IEP requirements but do not meet standard diploma requirements may receive a certificate of completion under Utah Code § 53G-6-702, but a certificate of completion does not terminate FAPE eligibility.
+Students remain eligible through the end of the school year in which they turn 22.

 What Utah Requires

 The IEP must document all program modifications and explain the extent to which the student will not participate with nondisabled peers in regular and nonacademic activities (Utah Admin.
-Code R277-750-201; 34 CFR 300.320(a)(5)).
+Code R277-750-2(2); 34 CFR 300.320(a)(5)).

-Modifications to curriculum content or performance expectations must be individually justified based on the student's disability-related needs and documented in the IEP.
+Modifications to curriculum content or performance expectations must be individually justified based on the student's disability-related needs and documented in the IEP (Utah Admin.
+Code R277-750-2(2); 34 CFR 300.320(a)(4)).

-LRE must be considered before recommending modifications that would remove the student from the general education setting (Utah Admin.
-Code R277-750-201; 34 CFR 300.114).
+LRE must be considered before recommending modifications that would remove the student from the general education setting; removal requires documentation of why services cannot be provided satisfactorily in general education with supplementary aids and services (Utah Admin.
+Code R277-750-2(2); Utah Code § 53E-7-207(3); 34 CFR 300.114).

 Key Timelines